MrFacundo/42_Minishell/README.md

 ### Branches

 - A branch must be created per feature or fix
-- Code must be cross reviewed before being merged into main
 - Pushing code directly to main is forbidden